bids-standard/bids-specification/src/99-appendices/11-qmri.md

 required metadata field (second column).

-A derived qMRI application becomes avaiable if all the optional metadata fields listed for the respective file collection suffix is provided for the data.
+A derived qMRI application becomes avaiable if all the optional metadata fields listed for the respective file collection suffix are provided for the data.
 In addition, conditional rules based on the value of a given required metada field can be set for the description of a derived qMRI application.
 Note that the value of this required metadata is fixed across constituent images of a file collection and defined